pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 talon, the entire talon is turned face up on the table and divided into groups.

-If the declarer's contract is **three**, the first three consecutive cards are a group and the last three cards are a group.
-If the contract is **two**, the first two cards, middle two cards, and last two cards are each a group.
-Finally, if the contract is **one**, each individual card is in its own group.
+If the declarer's contract is _Three_, the first three consecutive cards are a group and the last three cards are a group.
+If the contract is _Two_, the first two cards, middle two cards, and last two cards are each a group.
+Finally, if the contract is _One_, each individual card is in its own group.

 The declarer selects one of the groups, adds it to their hand, and